 Most cat owners from one time or another will encounter a cat scratch or two.
-The majority of these will heal within a few days and there will be no more thought given to it.
-But the young daughter of a friend recently spent several days in hospital undergoing a battery of tests, the diagnosis…cat scratch disease.
+The majority of these will heal within a few days, and there will be no more thought given to it.
+But the young daughter of a friend recently spent several days in hospital undergoing a battery of tests; the diagnosis was cat scratch disease.

-We have already covered this topic in another article, but I thought it was a good idea to raise the issue of cat scratches and how they should be treated.
+We have already covered this topic in another article, but I thought it was a good idea to raise the issue of cat scratches and how their treatment.

-Cat scratch disease (children and immunocompromised people are at greater risk, but anybody can become infected)
+- Cat scratch disease (children and immunocompromised people are at higher risk, but anybody can become infected)

 Avoiding scratches in the first place is your first line of defence.
-Breaking up cat fights and playing rough with your cat would have to be the two most common causes of cat scratches.
-Firstly cat fights when they occur the cats are extremely agitated and wound up.
+Breaking up cat fights and playing rough with your cat are the two most common causes of cat scratches.
+Firstly cat fights when they occur the cats are incredibly agitated and wound up.
 The pet owner rushes in to break it up and gets a nasty scratch (or bite) for their troubles.
 If you come across a cat fight, you should never use yourself to break it up.
 You WILL get hurt.
 Either throw a towel over the cats or use a broom and gently pry them apart.
 Remember too, even though you may have successfully split them up, they will still be extremely wound up.
-Do not try to calm your cat(s) down by stroking them, they are likely to strike out.
+Do not try to calm your cat(s) down by stroking them; they are likely to strike out.
 Give them a little time to calm down.

 Playing rough is another way to get scratched.
 Just don’t do it.
-A cat scratch may not be all that painful when it happens, but it’s not worth the risk, really.
+A cat scratch may not be all that painful when it happens, but it’s not worth the risk.

-Giving a cat a bath.
-Most cats don’t like water but sometimes you may need to give your cat a bath (I never have, but I’m sure situations occur such as poisons on the fur etc).
-If you must give your cat a bath use caution.
+Most cats don’t like water, but sometimes you may need to give your cat a bath (I never have, but I’m sure situations occur such as poisons on the fur etc.).
+If you must bath your cat, use caution.
 Have a second person to help where possible.
-Wear a long sleeved top and long rubber gloves, wear long pants.
-Be careful with your face, try not to get it too close to your cat.
+Wear a long-sleeved top and long rubber gloves, wear long pants.
+Be careful with your face; try not to get it too close to your cat.

 Even if you only receive a small scratch, it is vital you treat it immediately.

-Wash it extremely well with antibacterial soap and warm water.
-Pat dry.
+- Wash it thoroughly with antibacterial soap and warm water.

-Keep a close eye on it.
+Keep a close eye on the wound.
 Any sign of inflammation, redness, heat, pus, infection and go straight to your doctor.